chihin-chan/SINDyCYL/README.md

 matlab main
 ```

-main.m find the POD modes and weights using SVD
+main.m finds the POD modes and weights using SVD

 The POD weights are then fed into the SINDy alogrithm which finds a best fit of a non-linear DE